ashlikatt/Fire2Old/docs/FunctionsProcesses.md

 ### Parameters
 ---
-Using a function like this, however, is not incredibly useful apart from splitting up your code.
+Using a function like before, however, is not incredibly useful outside of splitting up your code.
 We can give more functionality by adding *parameters*.
 ```rs
 // Returns the larger of the two numbers
 fn max(a: Num, b: Num) {